That is the question we put to you in the days out from the Vailo Adelaide 500 season finale, in this week's Pirtek Poll.

-Cast your vote below on this week’s Pirtek Poll.
+Cast your vote below, in this week's Pirtek Poll.